 L.A. is the metro area with the most house shoppers looking to escape to Dallas.
-Homes in the "Big D" have been selling for an average of just $65,000, Redfin says — a tenth of what you'd pay in Los Angeles.
+Homes in the "Big D" have been selling for an average of just $60,000, Redfin says — less than a tenth of what you'd pay in Los Angeles.

 6. Las Vegas

-You're bound to see a lot of moving vans on Interstate 15 between the Los Angeles area to Las Vegas, as homeowners continue to cash in their chips in Southern California and take a gamble on life in the gambling mecca.
+You're bound to see a lot of moving vans on Interstate 15 between the Los Angeles area to Las Vegas, as homeowners continue to cash in their chips in Southern California and take a gamble on life in the land of casinos.

 Vegas offers not only an abundance of entertainment options but also a dry desert climate with chilly winters and sizzling summers.
 Ski resorts aren't far away, and neither is California's Death Valley.

-Move to metro Atlanta and you might land a job in state government (it's Georgia's capital) or at Coca-Cola or one of the many other Fortune 500 companies headquartered in the area.
+Move to metro Atlanta and you might land a job in state government (it's Georgia's capital, after all) or at Coca-Cola or one of the many other Fortune 500 companies headquartered in the area.

 Corporations are drawn by low taxes, a diverse and talented workforce, and the availability of nonstop flights to just about any corner of the world.